If your research involves working with humans or animals you have specific legal and moral obligations to them.

 The University of Kent is committed to high quality research and teaching.
 Such research has made, and continues to make, a significant contribution to the understanding of the biological sciences and to the diagnosis, treatment and prevention of disease in both humans and animals.
 Whilst new methods increasingly enable scientists and medical researchers to reduce studies involving animals, non-animal methods have yet to be developed that can properly reproduce the complex biological characteristics of a living system.

 The University is committed to ensuring that animals are used only when there is no alternative, that researchers use the minimum number of animals needed to meet their scientific objectives and to achieving the highest possible standards of animal care and welfare.
 The principles of replacement, reduction and refinement of the use of animals in research (the “3Rs”) underpin all related work carried out at the University.

-In 2019, the university used a total of 289 mice in regulated procedures, all classed as mild or “sub-threshold”.
+In 2020, the university used a total of 295 mice in regulated procedures.

 Use of Animals in the School of Biosciences